MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 One of the Quantum Development Kit's greatest strengths is its flexibility across platforms and development environments.
 However, this also means that new Q# users may find themselves confused or overwhelmed by the numerous options found in the [install guide](xref:microsoft.quantum.install-qdk.overview).
-On this page, we explain what happens when a Q# program is run, and compare the different ways in which users can do so.
+This page explains what happens when a Q# program is run, and compare the different ways in which users can do so.

 A primary distinction is that Q# can be run: